install.packages("devtools")

 #> <chr> <dbl> <dbl>

-How to load ris files.
-In this example we have downloaded the ris files from the EPPI-Reviewer.
+How to load RIS files.
+In this example we have downloaded the RIS files from the EPPI-Reviewer.

-# Loading ris file data via revtools
+# Loading RIS file data via revtools

-ris_dat_excl <- revtools::read_bibliography("path/FFT_exclude.ris") |>
+ris_dat_excl <- revtools::read_bibliography("excl_path") |>

 suppressWarnings() |>